jonsnowpt/pratice/readme.md

 - Firebase Friendly Chat;
 - List of non-negative integers and strings and returns a new list with the strings filtered out;
+(function that takes a list of non-negative integers and strings and returns a new list with the strings filtered out)